-- Submit a state application at https://virginiajobs.peopleadmin.com/, an official copy of all transcripts, a resume/CV, and a cover letter to the Coordinator of Dual Enrollment for preliminary review.
-Instructors will be able to save a draft of the state application and submit to the Coordinator (instead of applying for a respective position). - Identify the discipline and courses to be taught. - The appropriate Dean or Coordinator of Dual Enrollment will notify the guidance counselor or coordinator of the high school's dual enrollment program if the candidate meets the requirements. - Candidate completes employment information for personnel file and returns this to the college's appropriate Dean. - NOTE: For instructors wishing to be considered for adjunct work, official transcripts (not official copies) will need to be requested and sent.
+- The Coordinator of Dual Enrollment will provide a specific job link for state application completion.
+In addition, WCC will need the following items: - Official (preferred) transcripts; copies of official transcripts will work for dual enrollment credentialing only - Current resume/CV - Cover letter - Items will be forwarded to the Coordinator of Dual Enrollment. - The appropriate Dean or Coordinator of Dual Enrollment will notify the guidance counselor or coordinator of the high school's dual enrollment program if the candidate meets the requirements. - Candidate completes employment information for personnel file and returns this to the college's appropriate Dean/Director.